 Why are Healing Arts practitioners not allowed to heal?

-One thing never ceases to amaze me.
+Here is an amazing fact.
 Massage is part of the healing arts world, but in quite a few countries, including the USA, massage therapists are not allowed to say that they heal anything.

 What does ‘healing’ really mean?

 Part of the problem is the definition of the word “healing.”
 What actually is healing anyway?
 Which of the following qualify as healing:

 Can words heal?
 What if someone reads an inspirational book and as a result changes their life?
 And how about mantras?
 Can they heal?
 Countless people say that they do.

 Can love heal?
 Countless stories and events attest to this.

 And what are healing hands anyway in massage therapy or Reiki or similar methods?

 What exactly is healing?
 How is it defined?
 Can it be ‘owned’ by a particular group or practice or style?